 - Actions taken pursuant to a law that specifically authorizes reliance on salary history to determine compensation;

-- Applicants for internal transfer or promotion with their current employer;
+- Candidates for internal transfer or promotion with their current employer;

-- A voluntary, unprompted disclosure of salary history by an applicant;
+- A voluntary, unprompted disclosure of salary history by an candidate;

 - Background checks or verification of non-salary-related information that may reveal salary history, so long as such salary history information is not used to determine compensation or negotiate a contract;

-- Applicants rehired by an employer within five years of separation, provided the employer already has the applicant’s salary history for the prior period of employment;
+- Candidates rehired by an employer within five years of separation, provided the employer already has the candidate’s salary history for the prior period of employment;

 - Positions for which compensation is determined pursuant to procedures established by collective bargaining;